garfix/nli-go/doc/remarks.md

 I could also use "reference()" as a sense for "one" but than the block must still be in the anaphora queue, and that is not always acceptable.

+===

+It is not funny in the real world, but you can grin about it in the blocks world.
+It works.
+When the system handles "one", it reads `object()` and it matches this to all blocks and pyramids in the microworld.
+There are only 8 of them so going through them all is acceptable practise here.
+The process stops at the second block, so we're lucky.
+As I said this would be too slow in a real database, but remember this:

+    Simply questions should be answered fast; it should be possible (but not necessarily fast) to ask complicated questions.

+And this question is undeniably complicated.

+Anyway, my system would be almost equally slow had the question been about "block" in stead of "one"; the difference is just two pyramids.
+That's why I decided to accept this (simple!) solution.

 # 2020-03-22

 To solve yesterday's problem, lacking a better solution, I will introduce "primed variables".
 These are variables whose